 b/ Ocean harvest rate forecast is the fraction of the predicted ocean abundance expected to be harvested Sept.
 1 (t-1) through August 31(t).
 River harvest rate forecast is the fraction of the predicted river run expected to be harvested in river fisheries.
 Original ocean harvest rate forecasts for year (t), 1990-2001, were based on a May 1 (t) ocean abundance denominator; converted to Sept.
-1 (t-1) abundance denominator by multiplying former values by 0.8 c/ Ocean harvest rate is the fraction of the postseason ocean abundance harvested Sept.
-1 (t-1) through August 31 (t).
-River harvest rate is the fraction of the postseason ocean abundance harvested Sept.
+1 (t-1) abundance denominator by multiplying former values by 0.8 (assumed age-4 survival rate betw een Sept.
+1 (t-1) and May 1 (t) in those years).

+c/ Ocean harvest rate is the fraction of the postseason ocean abundance harvested Sept.
 1 (t-1) through August 31 (t).
 River harvest rate is the fraction of the river run harvested by river fisheries.